What it is, why it matters, ways to make your writing "original" AND ethical, your own AND in dialogue with other texts and ideas

 Students and Instructors who want additional help with plagiarism and academic integrity, check out these sites:

-Center for Instructional Development and Distance Education as well as providing services for the development of teaching and technological approaches, CIDDE oversees the use of turnitin.com, a database and software for detecting plagiarized papers.
+Center for Teaching and Learning, as well as providing services for the development of teaching and technological approaches, oversees the use of turnitin.com, a database and software for detecting plagiarized papers.
 Professors may elect to use this system in their courses.
 Note: Nearly as many sites for plagiarism prevention exist as sites for plagiarism (i.e. "paper mills"; we're not going to list examples here!).

 Other useful anti-plagiarism pages: